CalSol/braintrain/lab1.md

 > Switches also suffer from mechanical bounce, where during press or release, the switch may jump between connected and disconnected several times before settling down.
 For applications which rely on edge detection (the high to low or low to high transition on the input) and sample fast enough, this may cause it to register false edges.
 Two common methods to "debounce" switches are either with a RC (resistor-capacitor) circuit or with filtering software.

-## Lab 1.4: "Hello, world", but for reals
+## Lab 1.4: "Hello, World!", but for reals
 Most programmers will find a `printf` like utility to be very helpful.
-Let's get a terminal up and running and displaying data from your BRAIN.
+Let's get a terminal up and running and displaying data from your Nucleo.

-**Objective**: Print versioning information (build time) on system start, and print `led1=x` (where `x` is the state of `led1`, either 0 or 1) every toggle.
+**Objective**: Print versioning information (build time) on system start and then start flashing led1 at 1 Hz.
+Print `led1=x` (where `x` is the state of `led1`, either 0 or 1) every toggle.

-mbed's [RawSerial](https://developer.mbed.org/users/mbed_official/code/mbed/docs/252557024ec3/classmbed_1_1RawSerial.html) provides access to a UART, a hardware block commonly used for sending text data to a host PC.
-Assuming everything is set up correctly (BRAINv3.3 connected to a debugger adapter that interprets the TDO/SDO pin as serial data - which should be all CalSol ST-Link clones), you should be seeing text from the BRAIN soon.
+Mbed's [RawSerial](https://os.mbed.com/docs/mbed-os/v5.15/apis/rawserial.html) provides access to a UART, a hardware block commonly used for sending text data to a host PC.

-> [UART (universal asynchronous receiver transmitter)](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter)  transmits a frame of data (typically a byte, or 8 bits) serially (that is, one at a time: each bit is placed on the digital line for some duration before the next bit is "shifted out").
+> [UART (universal asynchronous receiver-transmitter)](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter)  transmits a frame of data (typically a byte, or 8 bits) serially (that is, one at a time: each bit is placed on the digital line for some duration before the next bit is "shifted out").
 Since there is no external clock (defining when bits transition), both the receiver and transmitter must agree on baud rate (bit rate).
 >
 > Here, we initialize the UART at 115200 baud, which is one of the faster but still common rates.

-> RawSerial vs. Serial: mbed also offers a [Serial](https://developer.mbed.org/handbook/Serial) interface, which provides an additional file-like abstraction.
+> RawSerial vs. Serial: mbed also offers a [Serial](https://os.mbed.com/docs/mbed-os/v5.15/apis/serial.html) interface, which provides an additional file-like abstraction.
 We don't need that, so we don't use it, preferring to use the more lightweight RawSerial directly.

-<a name="serial-port"></a>

 To connect to the serial terminal on your PC:
 - For Windows: